openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 ---------------------------------------------------------
 Before you are able to activate a pod please ensure you have properly configured and connected your RileyLink connection in the `Omnipod settings <../Configuration/OmnipodEros.html#identify-riley-link>`_.

-REMINDER: **Pod communication occurs at limited ranges for both pod activation and deactivation due to security safety measures.**  During these procedures make sure that your pod is within a close proximity (~50cm or less) to the RileyLink.
+REMINDER: **Pod communication occurs at limited ranges for both pod activation and deactivation due to security safety measures.**  During these procedures make sure that your pod is within a `close proximity <../Configuration/OmnipodEros.html#optimal-omnipod-and-rileylink-positioning>`_ (~50cm or less) to the RileyLink.

 * Navigate to the Omnipod (POD) tab
 * Click on the Pod Mgmt button [1]